 Gretchen Dobson, Ed.D.

-Gretchen Dobson is the Vice President of International Alumni and Graduate Services and the Managing Director at Australia for Academic Assembly, Inc. With over 25 years of experience in higher education and constituent relations, Gretchen and her team at Academic Assembly, Inc. lead institutions, governments and member-based organizations towards sustainable international alumni engagement strategies and solutions.
+Gretchen Dobson is the President, Global Alumni Relations, Academic Assembly, Inc. With over 25 years of experience in higher education and constituent relations, Gretchen and her team at Academic Assembly, Inc. lead institutions, governments and member-based organizations towards sustainable international alumni engagement strategies and solutions.
 She also provides professional coaching for international alumni relations, development, admissions and academic officers new to global engagement practices.
 Gretchen is the author of Being Global: Making the Case for International Alumni Relations (CASE Books, 2011) and the International Travel Handbook: Engaging Constituents Abroad (Academic Impressions, 2014), as well as the editor of Staying Global: How International Alumni Relations Advances the Agenda (EAIE, 2015).
 She was recognized by the Chronicle of Higher Education as one of the leading “Innovators in Internationalization” for her work at Tufts University (USA).
 Gretchen serves as Board Chair of United Planet, a network of leaders and volunteers fostering cross-cultural understanding and addressing shared challenges to unite the world in a community beyond borders.
 She received her bachelor’s and master’s degrees from Boston College, and her doctorate in higher education management from the University of Pennsylvania.
 Gretchen is affiliated with the university at Albany’s School of Education as an International Education Leadership Fellow.
 She is based in Australia.

 Nathan Fay serves as Associate Vice President of Prospect Development at City of Hope, one of the nation’s top National Cancer Institutes, where he provides leadership for the business intelligence, prospect research, prospect management, data solutions, data management and training units.
 Prior to City of Hope, he spent over 11 years in various roles at Stanford University, including 7 years as Director of Data Analytics and Prospect Research.
 Nathan is a sought-after speaker in management philosophy, business intelligence and artificial intelligence.
 He is a scholar of philosophical systems with an emphasis on applying philosophy and technology to create a more socially just society.
 Nathan is the author of Precision Prospect Development and the co-author of Precision Philanthropy: Artificial Intelligence and the Future of Generosity.